29 Signs & Personality Traits of a Highly Sensitive Person

 Highly sensitive people are deeply affected by negative emotions, both their own and those of others.
 Yes, our emotions are BIG, and they can feel overwhelming.
 This is especially true when we are unbalanced and living with unresolved trauma.

 We tend to absorb the emotional states of those around us, making it challenging to remain unaffected by others' stress, sadness, or anger.
 My Human Design was very telling when I finally started to understand how I interact with others' energy.
-I wonder how many other HSPs are actually Human Design Projectors as well?
+I wonder how many other HSPs are actually Human Design Project as well?

 The biggest thing to understand is that our emotional depth allows us to offer profound empathy and support, but it also means we can be easily drained by negative environments or emotionally charged situations.
 Learning to set emotional boundaries and engage in self-care practices is essential for HSPs to maintain their emotional health.